yeti2006/Custom-Discord-Presence/README.md

 ____

-* Added Minimize to System Tray functionality.
+* Added Buttons.
-* Added Reload Button.
+* Added Template remove function.
-* Added templates!
+* Added UI colors.

 **So how do I use this?**